FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source_Room_Modules.md

 !> _RTTrPM protocol is only available with the Ultimate license of SPAT Revolution_.

-When you have correctly set up the BlackTrax protocol (see [BlackTrax Integration section](ThirdParty_BlackTrax.md)) then you can directly assign Tracking Index to virtual sources, and also to listener position (see [Listener position section](Spatialisation_Technology_Listener_Position.md)) for advanced virtual reality interactive audio projects.
+When you have correctly set up the BlackTrax protocol (see [BlackTrax Integration section](ThirdParty_BlackTrax.md)) then you can directly assign Tracking Number to virtual sources, and also to listener position (see [Listener position section](Spatialisation_Technology_Listener_Position.md)) for advanced virtual reality interactive audio projects.

 ### Gain